One of the most important lessons one can learn in life is to learn how they can manage their lives better.

-You will somehow grow and become more effective; you will make a decision and act according to your goals; and more importantly, you are able to take charge of your life and live with your own definition.
+You will somehow grow and become more effective; you will make better decisions and act according to your goals; and more importantly, you are able to take charge of your life and live with your own definition.

 5. Work in Chunks

 When it comes to making each day count, you need to work in chunks.
-The reason is simple, you want to prevent burnout and to be able to perform at your peak as often as possible.
+The reason is simple, you want to prevent burnout and to perform at your peak as often as possible.

 This is because we are human beings.
 We’re designed to work in chunks and not like a machine that can operate 24/7.